loscrossos/helper_comfyUI_accel/README.md

 **on manual install**

-its the virtual environment folder
+its the virtual environment folder  you created when installing comfyUI. its usually named ".venv" or similar.

 ### Needed Software